Facebook Twitter Instagram

 copy-text-file-excel

-Click on Data ->Text to Column button and it will open the import box similar to method 2.
+Click on the Data ->Text to Column button and it will open the import box similar to method 2.
 Select all necessary options and convert the file in column and row format.

 text-to-column-excel